br3ndonland/udacity-fsnd/info/markdown-guide.md

 **Markdown is a simplified HTML syntax.** It has most of the functionality of HTML while being much easier to read, and is very widely used (for example, READMEs on GitHub).

-Here's a comparison of the same code written in Markdown and HTML:
+Here's a comparison of the same code written in Markdown and HTML (using Sublime Text):

 <img src="img/markdown-html-comparison.png" alt="Markdown and HTML comparison" width="75%">